flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 .. tabbed:: KeyCloak

     `KeyCloak <https://www.keycloak.org/>`__ is an open source solution for authentication, it supports both OpenID Connect and OAuth2 protocols (among others).
-    KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for Flyte.
+    KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for Flyte.Here we configure to use it for OpenID Connect.

+    1. If you don't have a Keycloak installation then you can use `this <https://www.amazonaws.cn/en/solutions/keycloak-on-aws/>`__ which provides quick way to deploy Keycloak cluster on AWS.
+    2. Create a realm in keycloak installation using its `admin console<https://wjw465150.gitbooks.io/keycloak-documentation/content/server_admin/topics/realms/create.html>`__
+    3. Create an OIDC client with client secret and note them down.
+Use the following `instructions<https://wjw465150.gitbooks.io/keycloak-documentation/content/server_admin/topics/clients/client-oidc.html>`__
+    4. Add Login redirect URIs (e.g. http://localhost:30081/callback for sandbox or ``https://<your deployment url>/callback``)

 Apply Configuration
 ^^^^^^^^^^^^^^^^^^^